 All shots shall be scored according to the highest value scoring ring that is hit or touched by that shot.
 The shot hole diameter for each competitor shall be determined according to the bullet diameter of the cartridge the competitor is using.
 A shot hole where the outside edge of the shot hole touches or is tangent to the outside edge of the scoring ring must be scored the higher value.
-When competitors act as Scorers, they may use scoring templates to determine whether a doubtful shot touches a scoring ring, but they may not insert scoring gauges in shot holes.
-Range Officers, Statistical Officers and Scoring Officers may use appropriate scoring gauges or templates to determine whether a doubtful shot touches a scoring ring or to determine whether two or more shots passed though one shot hole (double).
+When competitors act as Scorers, they may use scoring templates to determine whether a doubtful shot touches a scoring ring, and they may ask a Range Officer to insert a scoring gauge in a questionable shot hole.
+If a scoring gauge is inserted and the Scorer's decision is challenged, the gauge must remain in the target until the challenge is decided.
+Statistical Officers and Scoring Challenge Officers may use appropriate scoring gauges or templates to determine whether a doubtful shot touches a scoring ring or to determine whether two or more shots passed though one shot hole (double).
+A competitor may not insert a scoring gauge or any other object in a target.
+A competitor has a right to see, but not to handle, their targets after they are scored.